eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.binding.https.md

 </aside>

-- The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the TP.
-Support for the `HTTPS` scheme is required.
-Implementations may optionally support other URL schemes.
+- The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the [=Transfer Process=].
+The HTTPS scheme MUST be supported.
+Implementations MAY optionally support other URL schemes.

 - Callback messages will be sent to paths under the base URL as described by this specification.
-Note that [=Providers=] should properly handle the cases where a trailing `/` is included with or absent from the `callbackAddress` when resolving full URL.
+Note that [=Providers=] SHOULD properly handle the cases where a trailing `/` is included with or absent from the `callbackAddress` when resolving full URL.

 **Response**

-The [=Provider=] must return an HTTP 201 (Created) response with a body containing the [Transfer Process](#ack-transfer-process):
+The [=Provider=] MUST return an HTTP 201 (Created) response with a body containing the [Transfer Process](#ack-transfer-process):

 <aside class="example" title="Transfer Process Response">